-The pilot data reported in this Works in Progress shows more data is needed to determine if the central hypothesis can be proven: that application programs whose inputs are continuously-variable and have constantly-updated outputs provide a more effective learning tool than applications that provide discrete inputs and push-to-update outputs.
+The data show a larger student cohort than 91 is needed to determine if the central hypothesis can be proven: That application programs whose inputs are continuously-variable and have constantly-updated outputs provide a more effective learning tool than applications that provide discrete inputs and push-to-update outputs.
 Specifically, greater numbers of students will need to be tested using the applications reported in this paper to determine if statistically-significant differences can be reached.
-Further, several different applications will need to be designed to determine if the results reported in this study can be generalized, since it is possible that certain subjects are inherently better suited to continuous vs. discrete simulation patterns.
-Initial data suggests that differences in student learning between these modalities do indeed exist, and that although student self-assessment is a poor tool, it may be helpful to include subjective assessments both before and after the objective assessment.
+Further, several different applications will need to be designed to determine if the results reported in this study can be generalized, since it is possible that certain topics are inherently better suited to continuous vs. discrete simulation.
+Initial data suggest that differences in student learning between these modalities do indeed exist, and that although student self-assessment is a poor tool, it may be helpful to include subjective assessments both before and after the objective assessment.